On this page18 sections

 Path to Residency: From Student to Worker to Permanent Resident

 The most transformative aspect of the 2026 reforms is the streamlined modificación de estancia — the process of converting your student status into a full work and residence permit after completing your studies.
+This pathway is only open to graduates of superior-studies programmes (university degrees, Master’s, PhD, Grado Superior vocational training).
+Graduates of private language academies and non-superior programmes cannot use this conversion route — they must return to their home country and apply for a fresh visa (DNV, work visa, etc.) from a Spanish consulate.

 How the Transition Works